cloudfoundry/bpm-release/docs/undefined.md

 be next to the documentation that it is related with) but it helps while developing it to see what we may need to make decisions on.

-* What happens if I `crucible start` a job which is already running?
+* What happens if I `bpm start` a job which is already running?

 * What happens to a process if it reaches its memory limit?